Kunpero/slack-vacation-bot/README.md

 ![Alt text](img/charlie2.png?raw=true)

 Also, this status expires at 12 A.M. on the next day after the last vacation day.<br>
-FYI: This feature is based on your server's system timezone.
+FYI: This feature is based on your server's system timezone and only available for admins on paid plans :C